HaxeFoundation/haxe-evolution/proposals/0000-throws-statement.md

 () throws haxe.Exception => {/* ... */}
 ```

-Implementing this would require adding another optional field to `haxe.macro.Expr.Function`.

 The `throws` statement can be implemented without any type hint.
 In this case, it defaults
 to `haxe.Exception`.
 ```haxe